•The secret to cool bodies and glazes is a lot of testing.

 A ceramic glass that has been premixed from raw powdered minerals and then melted, cooled by quenching in water, and ground into a fine powder (search youtube for interesting videos).
 Huge quantities and varieties of frits are manufactured for the ceramic industry every year (especially for tile) by...

 Simplistically, LOI is the percentage of weight a material loses on firing.
 Assuming firing to a typical stoneware temperature of 1200C, the amount of weight loss can be surprising.
 Kaolins, for example, lose around 12% (mainly crystal-bound water).
 Ball clays lose about half of that (a combination ...

 Stains are man-made colored powders used in glazes, bodies and engobes.
 They are manufactured by sintering powdered components in special furnaces at high temperatures.
 The powdered mixtures are stoichiometric, carefully compounded, finely ground and vigorously blended so that adjacent particles rea...

-The ceramic hobby casting industry has long used commercially prepared, gummed, paint-on glazes.
+The ceramic hobby casting industry has long used commercially prepared, gummed, paint-on (or brushing) glazes.
 In recent years the hobby pottery community has followed suit.
-Even professional potters, who in the past made their own glazes, have embraced the use of pint and gallon bottles of brushing glazes for so...
+Even professional potters, who in the past made their own glazes, have embraced the use of pint and gallon bottles of brushing...

 In ceramics and pottery dipping glazes can be of two main types: For single layer or as a base for the application of other layers overtop.